liuyeah/liuyeah.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨🏻‍🎓 Biography
 I am a Ph.D. candidate at the School of Artificial Intelligence and Data Science, University of Science and Technology of China (USTC), and a member of State Key Laboratory of Cognitive Intelligence.
 My supervisor is Prof. [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
-Previously, I interned at _ByteDance - AI LAB_ and _Huawei - Cloud & AI_, as an algorithm intern.
+Previously, I was a visiting Ph.D. student with Prof. [Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) at The Hong Kong University of Science and Technology (HKUST), and interned at _ByteDance - AI LAB_ and _Huawei - Cloud & AI_, as an algorithm intern.
 I received my Bachelor degree from USTC in July, 2019, and majored in Electronic Information Engineering.

-Currently, I am a visiting Ph.D. student with Prof. [Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) at The Hong Kong University of Science and Technology (HKUST).

 **I am on the job market the next year!** I will graduate with my Ph.D. degree in summer 2025.
 I am open to faculty/postdoctoral positions or related industry roles.
 Please get in touch!